Ahrensburg Ost station

-Ahrensburg Ost is a station on the Großhansdorf branch of Hamburg U-Bahn line U1, located in the southeastern part of the town of Ahrensburg in Schleswig-Holstein.
+Ahrensburg Ost is a station on the Großhansdorf branch of Hamburg U-Bahn line U1, located in the southeastern part of the town of Ahrensburg in Schleswig-Holstein, Germany.

 History

-The station was built in 1914 using schematics from Eugen Göbel, but didn't open with the rest of the stations on the Großhansdorf branch until a year later, in 1922 (under the name Hopfenbach) with only one track.
+The station was built in 1914 using schematics from Eugen Göbel, but did not open with the rest of the stations on the Großhansdorf branch until a year later, in 1922 (under the name Hopfenbach) with only one track.

 In 1952, the station's name was changed to its current name, Ahrensburg Ost.

 The station has been altered very little, so that even today, it looks similar to the way it did at its opening.

 Services

 Ahrensburg Ost is served by Hamburg U-Bahn line U1.